vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Cloud apps

-In this section, review security to minimize risk and exposure to cloud apps using the Defender for Cloud Apps service.
+In the **Cloud apps** section, review security to minimize risk and exposure to cloud apps using the Defender for Cloud Apps service.

 ::image type="content" source="media/cloud-apps-sample-report.png" alt-text="Screenshot of a Cloud Apps sample report in the Microsoft Defender portal" lightbox="media/cloud-apps-sample-report.png":::